asn42/website/content/activités/conférences/_index.en.md

 +++
-title = "Conférences"
+title = "Conferences"
-description = "Conférences organisées par ou avec l'" sort_by = "date" weight = 40
+description = "Conferences organized by or with " sort_by = "date"
+weight = 40
 [extra]